-The Council is required to participate in the Carbon Reduction Commitment (CRC) Energy Efficiency Scheme.
-This scheme is currently in the last year of its introductory phase which ends on 31 March 2014.
+The Council is required to participate in the Carbon Reduction Commitment (CRC) Energy Efficiency Scheme and is currently in the initial year of its second phase which ends on 31st March 2019.
 The Council is required to purchase and surrender allowances, currently retrospectively, on the basis of emissions i.e. carbon dioxide produced as energy is used.
 As carbon dioxide is emitted (i.e. as energy is used), a liability and an expense are recognised.
 The liability will be discharged by surrendering allowances.
 The liability is measured at the best estimate of the expenditure required to meet the obligation, normally at the current market price of the number of allowances required to meet the liability at the reporting date.
-The cost to the Council is recognised and reported in the costs of the Council's services and is apportioned to services on the basis of energy consumption.
+The cost to the Council is recognised and reported in the costs of the Council's services.